wp-plugins/testimonials-widget/readme.txt

 * `$args` is an array of the above [testimonialswidget_list] shortcode options

 = Notes =
-* Image size is determined by Thumbnail size in Media Settings
+* Default image size is based upon Thumbnail size in Media Settings
 * Gravatar image is configured in the Avatar section of Discussion Settings

 = Languages =